rackerlabs/technical-blog/_posts/2020-03-27-announcing-the-launch-of-sap-on-azure.md

 <!-- more -->

-According to Microsoft, SAP requires that all customers migrate to SAP S/4HANA by 2025, or they lose support.
+According to Microsoft, SAP has announced that the deadline for all customers to migrate to SAP S/4HANA is delayed from 2025 to 2027.
+However, the mutual support contract with Oracle&reg;, IBM&reg;, and Microsoft will still be canceled in 2025.
+So, any SAP business solution running on Oracle, DB2&reg;, and MSSQL must migrate to SAP HANA by 2025, or they’ll lose support.
 As a result, approximately 10,000 customers need to migrate by 2025.

 As customers modernize, an increasing number of SAP users plan to make the move